hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

 * Useful for trimming, converting and filtering FASTQ and FASTA data
 * One gotcha - Illumina quality score changes from 64 to 33 offset
 * Default offset is 64, so to read with offset 33 data you need to use -Q 33 option
+* fastx_quality_trimmer
+* fastx_splitter - to split out barcodes
+* fastq_quality_formatter - reformat quality scores (from 33 to 64 or)
+* fastq_to_fasta - to strip off quality and return a fasta file
+* fastx_collapser - to collapse identical reads.
+Header includes count of number in the bin

 ---
 #FASTX - fastx_quality_trimmer

 * Filter so that X% of the reads have quality of at least quality of N
 * Trim reads by quality from the end so that low quality bases are removed (since that is where errors tend to be)
+* Typically we use Phred of 20 as a cutoff and 70% of the read, but you may want other settings
+* This is adaptive trimming as it starts from end and removes bases
+* Can also require a minimum length read after the trimming is complete

 ---
 #FASTX toolkit - fastx_trimmer